MachinisteWeb/node-atlas/README.en.md

 ## Controller and Model Part ##

-NodeAtlas is useful for more than simply generate template web page easily based on your variation files.
+NodeAtlas is useful for more than simply generate template web page easily based on your variations files.
 NodeAtlas allow you to dynamicly interact with variations var and with the DOM with;

 - parameters in query part of URL (GET),
 - parameters in request body (POST),